rhyslwells/Data-Archive/content/standardised/Distributed Computing.md

 Tools like [[Apache Spark]] are built to process data in these **distributed environments**, allowing for fast, parallel processing across the cluster.

 Distributed computing is central to modern data handling, driven by frameworks like Spark and Hadoop, supported by cloud infrastructure, and expanding into real-time and [[edge computing]].
-It remains crucial for managing the growing scale and complexity of data.
 ### Distributed Computing: Current State

 Distributed computing enables the processing of massive datasets and computational tasks by distributing them across multiple machines.
-This approach increases scalability, parallelism, and fault tolerance, making it essential for modern data processing.
+This approach increases [[scalability]], parallelism, and fault tolerance, making it essential for modern data processing.
 #### Key Frameworks

 - **Hadoop**: An early pioneer, Hadoop introduced distributed storage via **HDFS** and data processing with **MapReduce**, allowing tasks to be split across clusters of servers.